Wound Care Information Standard

 Wound care is a critical aspect of healthcare that affects people of all ages.
-The National Wound Care Strategy Programme (NWCSP) seeks to improve care for people with wounds by addressing the unwarranted variation in wound care services, underuse of evidence-based practices and overuse of ineffective practices.
+There is currently an unwarranted variation in wound care services, underuse of evidence-based practices and overuse of ineffective practices.

-The NWCSP’s goal is to reduce pain and suffering for patients, improve healing rates, prevent wounds from happening or coming back, and use healthcare resources more efficiently.
-PRSB’s Wound Care Information Standard will help to support this goal by encouraging the consistent recording of information which can be shared with all those involved in the person’s care.
+The goal is to reduce pain and suffering for patients, improve healing rates, prevent wounds from happening or coming back, and use healthcare resources more efficiently.
+This standard will help to support this goal by encouraging the consistent recording of information which can be shared with all those involved in the person’s care.

 About this standard

 The standard defines the information record content for the management of wound care.
-It is designed to support the professionals, those providing care as well as the person themselves, and to support the national wound care strategy.
+It is designed to support the professionals, those providing care, as well as the person themselves.
 The standard has three specific domains which support the management of wound care.
 These are shown here:

 Wound assessment and treatment